mesilliac/multitude/TALK.md

 =======================

-After oening sockets and sending and receiving messages, The last basic thing to handle is closing the sockets.
+After opening sockets and sending and receiving messages, The last basic thing to handle is closing the sockets.

 A socket can be closed by calling the `close` method,